ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 When you order the Caveonix RiskForesight service, provide the following settings.

-The configuration options do not apply to VMware Regulated Workloads and Security and Compliance Readiness Bundle instances.
+The configuration options do not apply to {{site.data.keyword.rw}} and Security and Compliance Readiness Bundle instances.
 {: note}

 ### License name